juef17/dwrandomizer/README.md

 #### Random Town Entrances ####

 The player's location upon entering a town will be randomized.
 Note: Garinham has no entrance that is behind the door.
+All possible entrances are listed [here](https://juef.free.nf/dwr/random_town_entrances/).

 #### Forfeit Trigger ####